Charles Melville Hays: Death

 Hays was a victim of the Titanic.
-Hays' body was recovered from the waters of the North Atlantic by the Minia, and he was buried at Mount Royal Cemetery in Montreal.
+Hays's body was recovered from the waters of the North Atlantic by the Minia, and he was buried at Mount Royal Cemetery in Montreal.
 Two funerals were held for him on May 8, one at the American Presbyterian Church in Montreal, the other in London at the Church of St Edmund, King and Martyr.

 Legacy

 Hays died before he could see the GTP completed.
 He was eulogized as one of the greatest railwaymen in Canada, and work on the GTR was stopped for five minutes, on April 25, 1912, in his memory.
 The period in which Hays led the GTR was its most prosperous era.

 However, his policies led to the GTP's collapse in 1919.
 The company was placed in receivership, and the government seized GTR's stock.
 It was later alleged that Hays had deceived the company's London directors in 1903 by committing them to conditions in the railway's agreements with the Canadian government for the building of the GTP to which they did not agree.
 That scheme was blamed for the company's collapse.

 The railroad car in which his body was transported back to Montreal is preserved at the Canadian Railway Museum, near Delson, Quebec.
 There is a statue of him in Prince Rupert, and the city of Melville, Saskatchewan, is named after him, as is the village of Haysport, British Columbia.

 Mount Hays, south of Prince Rupert, British Columbia is named for him.

 Charles Hays Secondary School in Prince Rupert is also named in his honour.